 Ultimately, Corazón De Vida has been able to thrive because of its network of support across Southern California.
 The organization often hosts fundraiser events in Los Angeles, San Diego, and Orange County.
 In total, Corazón De Vida has raised over $16 million to maintain and improve their orphanages, as well as ensure all their orphans receive a strong education.

-As important as fundraising, though, has been the “energetic” participation in Corazón De Vida’s monthly public trips to their orphanages, as Mr. Perez called it.
-In fact, every year, Corazón De Vida has approximately 850 visitors and volunteers from its public trips.
+As important as fundraising, though, has been the “energetic” participation in Corazón De Vida’s monthly public trips to their orphanages, as Mr. Perez pointed out.
+In fact, Corazón De Vida has approximately 850 visitors and volunteers every year from its public trips.

 “Coming down to visit and see one of our orphanages — or any orphanage — for yourself and interacting with the children is truly an eye opening and life changing experience,” Mr. Perez said.
 “I highly suggest anyone interested in this experience come down on one of our monthly trips.”

-George Perez can still remember his first trip to one of Corazón De Vida’s orphanages.
+Mr. Perez believes this so strongly because he can still remember his first trip to one of Corazón De Vida’s orphanages.
 It was 22 years ago, and the most memorable moment came when, at the end of his trip, one of the little girls tugged on his leg and, with wide, sparkling eyes, asked, “when will you be coming back?”
 It was then that Mr. Perez realized he wanted to give up his life to help these children — and he did just that.
-A month later, he quit his $150,000 paying job in Los Angeles to start working with Corazón De Vida.
+A month later, he quit his $150,000+ paying job in Los Angeles to start working with Corazón De Vida.

-A month ago, Mr. Perez had a full circle moment when he walked the same girl that convinced him to work with Corazón De Vida down the aisle at her wedding.
+A month ago, Mr. Perez had a full circle moment when he walked the same girl that had convinced him to work with Corazón De Vida down the aisle at her wedding.
 She recently graduated from a top university in Mexico.
-Mr. Perez, almost tearing up as he thought about how far that little girl has come in the last two decades, smiled and said, “Just look at what she went on to do and what so many of these kids go on to do despite coming from so little.
+Mr. Perez, almost tearing up as he thought about how far that little girl has come in the last two decades, smiled and said, “just look at what she went on to do and what so many of these kids go on to do despite coming from so little.
 It is so inspiring.
 It really says something.
-With just a little wind under their wings, they can fly — and when they fly, they soar.”
+It shows that, with just a little wind under their wings, they can fly — and when they fly, they soar.”